WDI-201/persistent-blogger/README.md

 - Open `controllers/authorController.js` and add the following functions (You should create one function at a time with a route to test):
   - `getAllAuthors`, this function should just return an array of all the authors in the database.
   - `createAuthor`, this function should create one author.
   - `getAuthorById`, this function should return one author that is found by id.
-If an author is not found, return a 400
+If an author is not found, return a 400 response with a message.
-  - `updateAuthorById`, this function should update an author's information.
+  - `updateAuthorById`, this function should update an author's information.If an author is not found, return a 400 response with a message.
-  - `deleteAuthorById`, this function should delete an author.
+  - `deleteAuthorById`, this function should delete an author.If an author is not found, return a 400 response with a message.
 - Remember to export these functions out so they can be used!

 13. **Create Routes:**